fortiema/mattfortier/content/nvidia-cuda-tensorflow-fedora-guide.md

 Once done, reboot your machine.

-## 3. Steup Tensorflow GPU
+## 3. Setup Tensorflow-GPU

 > Tensorflow v0.12.1 was the latest version at the time of writing this post

-You now need to install the GPU-active version of Tensorflow.
+You now need to install the version of Tensorflow with GPU support.
 I recommend you install TF in a virtualenv for convenience and safety so go ahead and do that.
 Once activated you can proceed with the install:

 ```python
 # Store the TF wheel URL into a var for convenience